-Air, water, and soil pollution also pose a was calculated at 38.5 cases per 100,000 live significant risk to human health and well- births.
-More than half of maternal mortality being, both of which increase the pressure incidents took place in Amman.40 on an already strained healthcare system in the city.
-The city faces challenges in relation 2.1.2.2 Neonatal Mortality and to non-communicable diseases and mental health data access and availability, especially in relation to the data disaggregated by gender.
+Air, water, and soil pollution also pose a significant risk to human health and well-being, both of which increase the pressure on an already strained healthcare system in the city.
+The city faces challenges in relation to non-communicable diseases and mental health data access and availability, especially in relation to the data disaggregated by gender.